copdips/copdips.github.io/_posts/2023/2023-09-19-github-actions-variables.md

 ### JSON variables with GITHUB_OUTPUT

-When setting a JSON variable in string as $GITHUB_OUTPUT, and then use it in another step, we should use the Github actions expressions syntax.
-The ambiguity is that depending from where we use the expressions syntax, we should use different method.
-Let's see the following example in a Github Ubuntu runner with bash shell:
+When setting a JSON variable in string as `$GITHUB_OUTPUT`, and using it in a subsequent step, we should use the Github actions expressions syntax.
+However, the method of using this syntax can vary based on its context.
+Consider the following example on a Github Ubuntu runner with a bash shell:

 {% raw %}